 Line a baking sheet with foil for easy clean-up, bake until golden and crispy!

 Mediterranean Fries Seasoning

-If you’ve never had za’atar before, it’s a spice mix of thyme, sesame seeds, sumac (earthy flavor) and salt.
-For the fries, I added paprika, garlic powder and additional salt to add a little kick but not to overpower the za’atar, since that’s the star ingredient!
+If you've never had za'atar before, it's a spice mix of thyme, sesame seeds, sumac (earthy flavor) and salt.
+I also added paprika, garlic powder and additional salt to add a little kick but not to overpower the za'atar.